Q-Fever Outbreak in the Netherlands

 Here’s the Dutch newspaper version of the story and the Wikipedia page on Q-fever.

-2 Responses to “Q-Fever Outbreak in the Netherlands”
+2 Replies to “Q-Fever Outbreak in the Netherlands”

 Q-Fever sounds nasty and not surprising that factory farming help spread this sort of disease.